CPD – Continuing Professional Development

 Our mission is Excellence in Training – Excellence in the Practice of Reflexology All IFR Reflexologists have a part to play in achieving that excellence.
 The most successful practitioners and those who offer best practice to their clients are usually those who reflect on their practice and strive to continuously improve the service they provide to their clients, the public.

-It is expected that soon all the main complementary therapy and Reflexology organizations will have developed a CPD scheme.
+It is expected that soon all the main complementary therapy and Reflexology organizations have a CPD scheme.
 CPD helps to maintain Reflexology as a major therapy in what is a widening field of complementary therapies.

 How did the IFR Design its CPD Scheme ?